wtraylor/modular_megafauna_model/doxygen/herbiv_objectorientation.md

 Strictly speaking, the strategy pattern aims to offer the possibility to substitute an algorithm during the lifetime of a client object.
 In the herbivory model that is usually not the case, but rather it is used as a means of [dependency injection](sec_dependency_inversion).

+### Facade {#sec_facade}

+A facade class presents a simple interface to interact with another module or subsystem of the software.
+The complexity of the subsystem is hidden behind the public functions of the facade class.
+The subsystem doesn’t know about the facade.

+@startuml "Structure of the facade design pattern."
+	hide members
+	hide methods
+	client ..> facade : <<use>>
+	facade ..> subsystem.class1 : <<call>>
+	facade ..> subsystem.class2 : <<call>>
+	facade ..> subsystem.class3 : <<call>>
+@enduml

 \author Wolfgang Pappa, Senckenberg BiK-F
 \date May 2017